v3shn/IPGhost/README.md

 - Reloads the Tor service to change identity and fetches the new IP address and new IP address Location.

-3 **Monitor New IP:** Displays the Tor-assigned IP And Its location after each IP Address change to verify successful anonymization.
+3 **Monitor New IP:** Displays the Tor-assigned IP  after each IP Address change to verify successful anonymization.

 ## Example Output
 ```plaintext